Jack Pickford

-John Charles Smith (August 18, 1896 – January 3, 1933), known professionally as Jack Pickford, was a Canadian-American actor, film director and producer.
+John Charles Smith (August 18, 1896 – January 3, 1933), known professionally as Jack Pickford, was a Canadian-American actor, film director, and producer.
 He was the younger brother of actresses Mary and Lottie Pickford.

-After their father deserted the family, all three Pickford children began working as child actors on the stage.
-Mary later became a highly popular silent film actress, producer and early Hollywood pioneer.
+After their father died, all three Pickford children began working as child actors on the stage.
+Mary later became a highly popular silent film actress, producer, and early Hollywood pioneer.
 While Jack appeared in numerous films as the "All American boy next door" and was a fairly popular performer, he was overshadowed by his sister's success.
-His career declined steadily due to alcohol, drugs and chronic depression.
+His career declined steadily due to alcohol, drugs, and chronic depression.